usdaud/algotradinglib.github.io/en/pedia/s/sentiment_indicators.md

 ## Conclusion

 Sentiment indicators are a powerful tool in the arsenal of algorithmic traders, providing unique insights into market psychology.
-By leveraging advanced natural language processing techniques, these indicators offer real-time analysis of news and [social media sentiment](../s/social_media_sentiment.md), helping traders make more informed decisions.
+By leveraging advanced [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) techniques, these indicators offer real-time analysis of news and [social media sentiment](../s/social_media_sentiment.md), helping traders make more informed decisions.
 However, it is crucial to be aware of their limitations and use them in conjunction with other indicators to maximize their effectiveness.